graphile/graphile.github.io/src/pages/postgraphile/usage-schema.md

   - `jwtPgTypeIdentifier`: The Postgres type identifier for the compound type which will be signed as a JWT token if ever found as the return type of a procedure.
 Can be of the form: `my_schema.my_type`.
 You may use quotes as needed: `"my-special-schema".my_type`.
   - `disableDefaultMutations`: Setting this to `true` will prevent the creation of the default mutation types & fields.
 Database mutation will only be possible through Postgres functions.

+#### API: `watchPostGraphQLSchema(pgConfig, schemaName, options, onNewSchema)`

+This function is takes the same options as `createPostGraphQLSchema`; but with one addition: a function `onNewSchema` that is called every time a new schema is generated.  `onNewSchema` is guaranteed to be called before the `watchPostGraphQLSchema` promise resolves.
+It resolves to an asynchronus function that can be called to stop listening for schema changes.

-#### `withPostGraphQLContext(options, callback): Promise<GraphQLExecutionResult>`
+#### API: `withPostGraphQLContext(options, callback)`

-This function sets up a PostGraphile context, calls (and resolves) the callback function within this context, and then tears the context back down again finally resolving to the result of your function.
-The callback is expected to return a promise which resolves to a GraphQL execution result.
-The context you get as an argument to `callback` will be invalid anywhere outside of the `callback` function.
+This function sets up a PostGraphile context, calls (and resolves) the callback function within this context, and then tears the context back down again finally resolving to the result of your function (which should be a GraphQLExecutionResult from executing a `graphql()` query).

 - **`options`**: An object of options that are used to create the context object that gets passed into `callback`.
   - `pgPool`: A required instance of a Postgres pool from [`pg-pool`][].
 A Postgres client will be connected from this pool.